Flowing Rivers: Recording

 Gibb recorded an album of songs at Criteria around October 1976.
 He came to Miami in September and the sessions at Criteria are known to have coincided with the Eagles recording Hotel California, which they completed in October.
 Eagles member Joe Walsh plays on two tracks and Andy said that listening to some of the Eagles' songs influenced the sound he wanted on his album.
 The sessions were produced by Albhy Galuten and Karl Richardson, and with Barry on two songs, Galuten chose the experienced musicians who play on the album.
 The core group was Joey Murcia and Tim Renwick on guitar, Paul Harris and Galuten himself on piano and keyboards and Harold Cowart and Ron Ziegler on bass and drums.
 For some songs, they were joined by other top session players.
 Barry was very impressed with the polished sound of the session players.
 Barry was present to record only two songs ("I Just Want to Be Your Everything" and "(Love Is) Thicker Than Water") the two that he wrote for Andy, and although Andy said it ["Love Is (Thicker Than Water)"] was almost entirely Barry's work, it does sound a little closer to Andy's style.

 On the album sessions, the title track was recorded for the third time.
 On Gibb's compositions, the tracks are a mix of country music and ballads.
-Galuten also contributed, writing "Dance to the Light of the Morning" and "Too Many Looks in Your Eyes".

-Aftermath
+Release

 The first Andy Gibb album was finally issued almost a year after it was recorded, carefully spaced between the Bee Gees releases.
 Andy wrote eight of the ten songs and Barry contributed to two.
 Andy was very suddenly very big in America, where both of the singles hit number 1.
 Unfortunately the ill effects of what Barry calls "first fame" had already claimed him by now.
-The title track was originally intended to be released by RSO as a single at the same time as "Love Is (Thicker Than Water)" but in favor of "Shadow Dancing" (later released on his next album), it was withdrawn.
+The title track was originally intended to be released by RSO as a single at the same time as "Love Is (Thicker Than Water)" but in favour of "Shadow Dancing" (later released on his next album), it was withdrawn.

 After the release of Flowing Rivers, Andy revealed:

+Critical reception

+Amy Hanson of AllMusic wrote that although the album is "uneven and patchy in places", when it is "good, it's really good."
+She considered that both "I Just Want to Be Your Everything" and "(Love Is) Thicker than Water" were "perfect pop songs" that were "heavier on the guitars than on the disco".
+However, Hanson found that these songs did not "[gel] well with the rest".
+She concluded by describing the album as being "comprised [sic] classic rock songs."

 Track listing

-All tracks written and composed by Andy Gibb, except where noted.
+All tracks are written by Andy Gibb, except where noted.

 Personnel

+Adapted from the album's liner notes.